3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

 Export your designs directly from your native CAD software into the STEP file format.

-On 3D Hubs, you can also upload files and get an instant quote for file formats used in your the native CAD software, including SLDPRT, 3DM, IPT, SAT and X_T.
+On Protolabs Network, you can also upload files and get an instant quote for file formats used in your the native CAD software, including SLDPRT, 3DM, IPT, SAT and X_T.

 A technical drawing is not always required for machining parts with CNC.
 Yet it is recommended to include one in your order as it has information that is not presented in a STEP file.